user

 server

-Time To First Byte(TTFB ): The time it takes for a browser to
+Time To First Byte(TTFB ): The time it takes for a browser to receive the very first byte of data from the server after making a request.
+It's a measure of how quickly the server starts responding ā³.

 server

-Time to Interactive (TTI): The time it takes for a page to
+Time to Interactive (TTI): The time it takes for a page to become fully interactive š“.

 server

-loading to when any part of the page's content is rendered š.
+First Contentful Paint (FCP): The time from when the page starts loading to when any part of the page's content is rendered š.

 server

-Largest Contentful Paint(LCP ): The time when the largest
+Largest Contentful Paint(LCP ): The time when the largest content element in the viewport is rendered š½ļø.

 server